3-D Secure Access-Control Server

 On the other hand, if the risk score is high, then a "step-up" might be required, which means that the ACS sends a one-time password (OTP) to the cardholder over SMS (text message), and the cardholder inputs the OTP in the merchant's interface.
 If the OTP is correct, the cardholder is authenticated, and the ACS returns the "success" cryptogram to the merchant.

 After the cardholder is thus authenticated, the merchant sends the issuer a conventional authorization request that includes the success cryptogram.
-Galileo validates the cryptogram, and a valid cryptogram increases the likelihood that the transaction will be approved.
+Galileo validates the cryptogram — and if the cryptogram is valid, it increases the likelihood that the transaction will be approved.

 When a merchant successfully authenticates a cardholder prior to sending an authorization request, there is a liability shift from the merchant to the issuer.
 A transaction that is authenticated using 3DS cannot be disputed by the issuer as fraudulent.
 (The issuer can still dispute a transaction for other reasons.)